Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 Rename resource provider as pascal case in path.

-Eg: In this case, you need to replace `Microsoft.computer` with `Microsoft.Computer` to follw pascal case.
+Eg: In this case, you need to replace `Microsoft.computer` with `Microsoft.Computer` to follow pascal case.

 Invalid: